SebasF1349/SAMMI-sef-VSCode/README.md

 ### Highlight Extension Sections

 Extension sections "titles" (`[extension_name]`, `[extension_info]`, and so on) are highlighted by default with the `mergeEditor.conflict.input1.background` color of your theme, to quickly find each section.
 You can turn it off or change its color from settings.json or the UI.
+(You will need to reload VSCode to see the changes take effect)

 ```json
 "SAMMI.highlight.active": false,